What to include in your travel medicine bag

 Antibacterial Wipes (similar) – I love to wipe down the trays on the planes before my kids eat from them!

-Children’s Benadryl Gel – This is my go-to for bug bites that get a little too itchy for little ones.
+Children’s Benadryl Gel (similar) – This is my go-to for bug bites that get a little too itchy to manage.

 Tweezers (similar) – Because we’ve had a splinter crisis while hiking.
 You never know.

 You can tweak this list to the destination that you chose.
 I think the important part, especially when traveling with a family, is that you are prepared for minor health issues.
 Having a few items on hand will allow you to save time and money (and translation issues) when health issues arise.

 What’s in your travel first aid kit?

 **I was given a personalized 24/7 case by Thirty-One Gifts.
 All opinions are my own.
 This post contains affiliate links. **

 **Disclaimer: I am not a doctor nor do I claim to be one.
 These are only items that our family has found helpful to take on an international trip.
 Prescription medication is not included, but please don’t forget to take yours.
 Check with your Dr. before traveling.**

 For more on packing, check out my ultimate Florida packing list.